i-zanis/RestaurantAPP/README.md

 # RestaurantAPP
-A very Restaurant APP demo with account registration, account log in and ordering functionalities.
+A simple Restaurant APP demo with account registration, account log in and ordering functionalities.
 ![Screenshot](RestaurantScreenshot.PNG)